Product Specialists are available

 Call or Text:

-When Annalisa decided to become a foster parent, she knew each child would require special help and support to live their best lives.
+When Annalisa decided to become a foster parent, she knew each child would require special help and support to live their best life.
 “Our children come with a lot of bonus features, so we never know what is truly strictly chemical, or what was due to drug exposure or other trauma that took place.
 You never quite know what was going to work.
 My son started medication and nothing was working that we had tried,” Annalisa explained.

 Without a common genetic code underlying the family, it was hard to know how medications for mood, aggression, and focus would work for each unique child.
 Often, they didn’t work at all.